Grief Educator

 Saying nothing, just be with the person

-Grief arrives without your permission.
+Grief arrives without our permission.

 David Kessler, author of “Finding Meaning: The Sixth Stage of Grief” is one of the world’s experts on grief and loss.
 He, along with a host of others are leading a charge to open conversations pertaining to grief, correct misconceptions around the five stages of grief, and spread understanding that grief is not something to be fixed.